Last updated Last updated January 29, 2026

 FeatureDetails

 Transparency1.
-Provides links to data broker pages where your data is exposed
+Provides links to people-search pages where your data is exposed

 2. Provides removal status for each site